The Truth About Naming Your Baby When Choosing Adoption

 • Choosing a name from your family or the adoptive couple’s family that’s meaningful and that you all like

-• Selecting a name that has religious meaning to you both, such as a name from the Bible, the name of a notable religious person, or a saint
+• If you and the adoptive parents share the same religious beliefs, selecting a name that holds spiritual significance for both of you, such as a name from the Bible, the name of a notable religious person, or a saint

-There many ways you can approach naming your baby, but one of the best ways to choose together.
+There are many ways to approach naming your baby, but one of the best ways is to choose together.
 By selecting a name together, your child gets to have a unique story about how they got their name from both their birth parents and adoptive parents.

-At the end of the day, your child’s name is a small detail compared to the big picture — that by choosing adoption, your child will grow up safe, provided for and loved.
+At the end of the day, your child’s name is a minor detail compared to the big picture—that by choosing adoption, your child will grow up safe, provided for, and loved.

-Do you have adoption questions or want to learn more about adoption?
+If you have adoption questions or want to learn more about adoption, call or text Lifetime Adoption anytime at 1-800-923-6784.

 Written by Heather Featherston